Srini2404/Contour-tree/README.md

     ```sudo apt update && sudo apt upgrade```.</br>
     Then we should install the required dependencies for them.
 Following is the code for the same. </br>
     ```sudo apt install wget build-essential libncursesw5-dev libssl-dev \ libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev libffi-dev zlib1g-dev``` </br>
-    Then to download the python we do the follwing</br>
+    Then to download python we do the follwing</br>
     ```sudo add-apt-repository ppa:deadsnakes/ppa```</br>
     Then to install python we do the following </br>
     ```sudo apt install python3.11```</br>